 Delegates and Alternate Delegates shall be elected by their respective service unit on or before December 31 of each calendar year.
-The term of office of a Delegate commences on January 1 and expires on December 31 of the same calendar year.
+The term of office of a Delegate and Alternate is two years and commences on January 1 and expires on December 31 of the following calendar year.